nick990/scrimba-react-course/tenzies/README.md

 Hint: this will look relatively similiar to the `hold` function below.
 When we're "rolling" a die, we're really just updating the `value` property of the die object.

+## Challenge 11

+Log "Game won!" to the console only if the 2 winning conditions are met.

+1. all the dice are being held, and
+2. all the dice have the same value

+For now, no need to even save a variable!